-Arcanist User Guide: Code CoveragePhorge User Documentation (Application User Guides)
+Arcanist User Guide: Code CoveragePhorge Administrator and User Documentation (Application User Guides)

 Explains code coverage features in Arcanist and Phorge.